philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 ```

 Keys are labels that help you find the data you want to store.
-Keys in a single object must be unique Values can be any data type.
+Keys in a single object must be unique.
+Values can be any data type.
 Numbers, strings, arrays, and even other objects.
 Here's an example Object with multiple key value pairs in action:

 ```js